iltommi/qdb-documentation/source/concepts/concurrency.rst

 How to use the API to avoid conflicts
 --------------------------------------

-Conflicts arise when the **usage is not carefully thought out**.
-It's a client's design problem, not a server problem.
+Conflicts arise when **client usage is not carefully thought out**.
+Conflicts are a client's design problem, not a server problem.

 On one hand it does not make sense to have clients simultaneously update the same entry and expect the value to be coherent. quasardb could leave it as is and require the client to have a coherent usage scenario.